armijnhemel/binaryanalysis-ng/doc/kaitai-struct.md

 See http://doc.kaitai.io/developers.html for more details.
 In my case, I cloned the repository directly under my home directory in `~/kaitai_struct`.

 During the build, the Scala build tool caches information in `~/.sbt`.
-If you try to build kaitai-struct-compiler again with another version of sbt or scala, you may run into problems.
+If you try to build Kaitai Struct compiler again with another version of sbt or scala, you may run into problems.
 By removing the `~/.sbt` directory and rebuilding, I managed to build the program.

 After installing sbt, move to the compiler repository and run sbt: